-A very common scenario: a business runs tens and tens of A/B tests over the course of a year, and many of them “win.”
+A very common scenario: A business runs tens and tens of A/B tests over the course of a year, and many of them “win.”
 Some tests get you 25% uplift in revenue, or even higher.

-Yes, your testing tool said you have 95% statistical significance level, or higher.
-Well that doesn’t mean much.
+Yes, your testing tool said you had a 95% statistical significance level (or higher).
+Well, that doesn’t mean much.
 Statistical significance and validity are not the same.

 Here’s an example I’ve used before.
-Two days after starting a test these were the results:
+Two days after starting a test, these were the results:

 This is what it looked like 10 days later:

-That’s right, the variation that had 0% chance of beating control was now winning with 95% confidence.
+That’s right, the variation that had a 0% chance of beating control was now winning with 95% confidence.
 What’s up with that?
 How come “100% signficance” and “0% chance of winning” became meaningless?
 Because they are.

 Statistical significance alone shouldn’t determine whether you end a test or not.
 It’s not a stopping rule.

-Statistical significance does not tell us the probability that B is better than A. Nor is it telling us the probability that we will make a mistake in selecting B over A.
+Statistical significance doesn’t tell us the probability that B is better than A. Nor does it tell us the probability that we will make a mistake in selecting B over A.

 One of the difficulties with running tests online is that we are not in control of our user cohorts.
 This can be an issue if the users distribute differently by time and day of week, and even by season.
 Because of this, we probably want to make sure that we collect our data over any relevant data cycles.
-That way our treatments are exposed to a more representative sample of the average user population.
+That way, our treatments are exposed to a more representative sample of the average user population.

-Notice that segmentation doesn’t really get us out of this, since we will need to still sample over the weekdays/weekends etc, and we probably want to hit each day or day part a couple of times to average out and external events that could be affecting traffic flow/conversion in order to get good estimates of impact time based features/segments on conversion.
+Notice that segmentation doesn’t really get us out of this, since we will need to still sample over the weekdays, weekends, etc., and we probably want to hit each day or day part a couple of times to average out and external events that could be affecting traffic flow/conversion in order to get good estimates of impact time based features/segments on conversion.

 I see the following scenario all the time: